Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 The practical takeaway is simple:

-If you do not understand your NRI, you do not understand what you are buying.
+If you don't understand your NRI, you don't understand what you're buying.

 We recommend investors always ask for clear disclosure on royalty burdens and any overriding royalties.
-Heavy burdens are not automatically wrong, but they must be understood.
+Heavy burdens aren't automatically wrong, but they must be understood.
 When economics are diluted without transparency, investors lose trust, and outcomes suffer.

 Non-operating working interest explained, clearly and practically

-A lot of investors search for “non operated working interest” or “non operating working interest oil and gas” because they want to understand whether they are expected to run anything.
+A lot of investors search for “non operated working interest” or “non operating working interest oil and gas” because they want to understand whether they're expected to run anything.

 Most of the time, the answer is no. Most individual investors participate as non-operating owners.